5 ways to automate enterprise shipping

-When you’ve built your business on years of manual practices and processes, replacing them with a more automated system isn’t like flipping a switch.
+When you’ve built your business on years of manual practices and processes, replacing them with an automated enterprise shipping system isn’t like flipping a switch.

 Here are five essential practices that can make your transition from manual to automated as painless and efficient as possible, from outbound mail processing to investing in automated enterprise shipping software like SendPro Enterprise.

 Step one in implementing any new rule, procedure or process always involves engaging with your employees first.

 If you can’t onboard everyone, then you should at the very least inform those who will be particularly affected by the change.